damianhakert/damianhakert.github.io/source/handbook/support_and_development_process/index.md

 ## Unpaid feature request process

 * Provide maximum information and use case from customer in the issue, mention any alternatives, how badly the customer wants it

-* Ask Dmitriy for opinion (do we want this feature in GitLab: yes/no. Dmitriy might ask more questions before answer)
+* Ask Dmitriy for opinion (do we want this feature in GitLab: yes/no.

-* Assign to milestone after next milestone (current 1.0 then assign 1.2)
+Dmitriy might ask more questions before answer)

+* Ask Job when to schedule it.

 ## Paid feature request process